wevm/wagmi/docs/react/getting-started.md

 # Getting Started

+## Overview

+Wagmi is a React Hooks library for Ethereum.
+You can learn more about the rationale behind the project in the [Why Wagmi](/react/why-wagmi) section.

 ## Automatic Installation

-For new projects, it is recommended to set up your Wagmi app using the `create-wagmi` command line interface (CLI).
+For new projects, it is recommended to set up your Wagmi app using the [`create-wagmi`](/cli/TODO) command line interface (CLI).
 This will create a new Wagmi project using TypeScript and install the required dependencies.

 ::: code-group
 ```bash [pnpm]